NKkrisz/Steam-Deck-Hardware/README.md

 - Compile useful commands and tips for hardware modding
 - Get more info about panel types (BOE, Samsung etc...)
 - Get a list of all stock SSDs used in Steam Decks
+- Redo file structure (better management for images)
+- Optimize images to be smaller in file size for faster loading